QubesOS/qubes-doc/BackupRestore.md

 > done
 > ```

-> **Note:** If your backup was encrypted with a cipher other than `aes-256-cbc`, you must replace it with the correct cipher command.
-Available ciphers commands can be found with `openssl --help`.
+> **Note:** If your backup was encrypted with a cipher algorithm other than `aes-256-cbc`, you must replace it with the correct cipher command.
+Available ciphers algorithms can be found with `openssl list-cipher-algorithms`.

 1. Untar the decrypted `private.img` file.